Jason2Brownlee/QuakeBotArchive/README.md

 Perhaps you can help to make this archive more complete.

 * Do you know about a Quake bot missing from the archive?
-* Do you have a copy of a Quake bot file that is missing from the archive?
+* Do you have a copy of a missing Quake bot file?
 * Do you know a Quake bot author's real name or how to contact them?

 Please email Jason Brownlee via jason.brownlee05@gmail.com